Migratory Game Bird Regulations

 - Permanent or temporary blinds can be constructed on Canton, Eufaula, Fort Gibson, Fort Supply, W.D.
 Mayo (L&D 14), Waurika and Webbers Falls (L&D 16) reservoirs.

 - Permanent blind permits are issued by public drawing, annually for Eufaula, Fort Gibson, W.D.
 Mayo (L&D 14), Waurika and Webbers Falls (L&D 16) reservoirs.
 The drawings will be held on Sept.
-15, 2018.
-Drawings for Eufaula Lake, Fort Gibson Lake, and Webbers Falls Reservoir will be held at the ODWC office near Porter (9097 N 34th St.).
-Registration for Fort Gibson Lake begins at 7 a.m., registration for Eufaula Lake begins at 9:30 a.m. and registration for Webbers Falls begins at noon.
+21. Drawings for Eufaula Lake, Fort Gibson Lake, Webbers Falls Reservoir and W.D.
+Mayo Reservoir will be held at the ODWC office near Porter (9097 N 34th St.).
+Registration for Fort Gibson Lake begins at 7 a.m., registration for Eufaula Lake begins at 9:30 a.m., registration for Webbers Falls begins at noon and registration for W.D.
+Mayo begins at 2:30 p.m.
 The drawings are held an hour after registration begins.
-Registration and drawing for W.D.
-Mayo will be held at Spiro City Hall (510 S. Main St.) at 10 a.m.
 Registration and drawing for Waurika Lake will be held at the Waurika Lake Corps of Engineers office at 9 a.m.

-- Permanent blind permits are issued on a first come, first served basis for Canton and Fort Supply reservoirs.
+- Permanent blind permits are issued on a ffirst-come-first-serve basis for Canton and Fort Supply reservoirs.

 - In some cases, permanent blind permits remain after the drawing.
 Contact the biologist of the area of interest to see if any permits are available after the drawings.